sailfish009/openstructure/modules/img/base/doc/img.rst

   .. method:: SetPixelSampling(sampling)

      Sets the :ref:`pixel-sampling` of the image to the provided values in the current :ref:`data-domain`.

      :param sampling: Size of a pixel in x,y and z direction respectively
      :type  sampling: :class:`~ost.geom.Vec3`

   .. method:: SetReal(pixel, value)

      Sets the content of the specified pixel to the provided value.
-If the image holds data of the 'COMPLEX' :ref:`data-type`, the method sets the pixel to a value has a real part equal to the provided value and a null complex part.
+If the image holds data of the :obj:`COMPLEX` :ref:`data-type`, the method sets the pixel to a value has a real part equal to the provided value and a null complex part.

      :param pixel: Image pixel